chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 [RailwaySharp](https://github.com/gsscoder/railwaysharp) for Railway Oriented Programming.
 Why write another one?
-This project started as an exercise to better understand monads, it just happened that I thought it was solid enough to be published; of course, I prefer my version too :relaxed:.
+This project started as an exercise to better understand monads, it just happened that I thought it was solid enough to be published; of course, I prefer my version too :smiley:.

 --------------------------------------------------------------------------------